-- the number of shares of common stock covered by options and stock appreciation rights and the dates upon which those awards become exercisable; - the type of options to be granted; - the exercise price of options and measurement price of stock appreciation rights, neither of which may be less than 100% of the fair market value of our common stock on the grant date; - the duration of options and stock appreciation rights, which may not be in excess of ten years; - · the methods of payment of the exercise price of options; and - the number of shares of common stock subject to any restricted stock awards, restricted stock units or other stock-based awards and the terms and conditions of such awards, including the issue price, conditions for repurchase, repurchase price and performance conditions, if any.
+- the number of shares of common stock covered by options and stock appreciation rights and the dates upon which those awards become exercisable; - · the type of options to be granted; - the exercise price of options and measurement price of stock appreciation rights, neither of which may be less than 100% of the fair market value of our common stock on the grant date; - the duration of options and stock appreciation rights, which may not be in excess of ten years; - · the methods of payment of the exercise price of options; and - the number of shares of common stock subject to any restricted stock awards, restricted stock units or other stock-based awards and the terms and conditions of such awards, including the issue price, conditions for repurchase, repurchase price and performance conditions, if any.

 Our board of directors has delegated authority to our Chief Executive Officer to grant awards under the 2014 Plan to all new hires, other than executive officers, subject to any limitations under the 2014 Plan.
-Our board of directors has established the terms of the awards to be granted by our Chief Executive Officer, including the exercise price of such awards (which may include a formula by which the exercise price will be determined), and the maximum number of shares subject to awards that such executive officer may grant.
+Our board of directors has established the terms of the awards to be granted by our Chief Executive Officer, including the exercise price of such awards, and the maximum number of shares subject to awards that such executive officer may grant.